martinw82/startifi_latest_deployed/docs/tech_readme.md

 - **Solution**: Created a `SECURITY DEFINER` SQL function `is_admin()` that safely checks the user's role without triggering RLS recursion.
 All admin-related RLS policies were updated to use this function.
 - **Issue**: Users could not insert their own profile after signing up due to a missing RLS policy.
 - **Solution**: Added a specific `INSERT` policy for the `profiles` table allowing authenticated users to insert a row where `auth.uid() = id`.
+- Added secure token storage for GitHub and Netlify integration.

 ### Stripe Connect & Payouts Integration:
 - **Implementation of `src/pages/ConnectStripePage.tsx`**: Complete Stripe Connect onboarding flow for sellers.